ChildMindInstitute/mindlogger-backend/docs/developer-cookbook.rst

 Girder has a utility module that make it easy to send emails from the server.
-For the sake of maintainability and reusability of the email content itself, emails are stored as `Mako templates <http://www.makotemplates.org/>`_ in the **girder/mail_templates** directory.
+For the sake of maintainability and reusability of the email content itself, emails are stored as `Mako templates <http://www.makotemplates.org/>`_ in the **girderformindlogger/mail_templates** directory.
 By convention, email templates should include ``_header.mako`` above and ``_footer.mako`` below the content.
-If you wish to send an email from some point within the application, you can use the utility functions within ``girder.utility.mail_utils``, as in the example
+If you wish to send an email from some point within the application, you can use the utility functions within ``girderformindlogger.utility.mail_utils``, as in the example
 below: ::

-    from girder.utility import mail_utils
+    from girderformindlogger.utility import mail_utils

     ...